 Bruce Gorder UCSD 5K Walk for Melanoma

-The 21st annual Bruce Gorder UCSD 5K Walk for Melanoma took place on Oct.
-11, 2014.
+The 22nd annual Bruce Gorder UCSD 5K Walk for Melanoma will take place on Saturday, Oct.
+24, 2015.

 This annual fall event helps build the public's awareness of the importance of prevention and early detection of melanoma.
 The walk begins and ends at Moores Cancer Center and includes free skin cancer screenings for registered participants.